dogweather/forkful/content/en/rust/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?

-Parsing HTML in Rust is about extracting data from HTML documents, which is essential for web scraping, data extraction, or building web crawlers.
-Programmers do this to automate the collection of information from the web, analyze web content, or migrate content from one platform to another.

 ## How to:
 To parse HTML in Rust, you'll often use the `scraper` crate, which provides a high-level interface to traverse and manipulate HTML documents.

 First, add `scraper` to your `Cargo.toml`: